johnscillieri/os-normalizer/README.md

 ## Overview

-The OS Normalizer library parses raw operating system strings and JSON data to identify the OS family, version, architecture, and other details.
+The OS Normalizer library parses raw operating system strings and supplimental data to identify the OS family, version, architecture, and other details.
 It supports parsing of:

 - Windows (NT builds, versions)
 - macOS (Darwin versions, codenames)